 May 19, 2021, Bangkok – There’s one book that I never dare to read.
 And it is ‘Eating Animals’ by Jonathan Safran Foer.
-I carry it on my Kindle for years, since the day I first heard about it.
+I have it on my Kindle for years, since the day I first heard about it.
 Because of my own dreadful anticipation of what would be ahead on those pages, I just left the book be and continued obliviously eating whatever I wanted.

 Not too long ago though, I decided to give myself yet another try.
 This time, instead of announcing myself as a ‘vegetarian,’ or ‘vegan’ and then failed spectacularly, I decided to simply quietly add more and more vegetables to our plates while also skipping meats as much as I could (or would).
 And here is what I found.
 When not fixated on the terminology of what I’ll become via my food choices, I became much less stressed.
 As it turned out, I have successfully been eating more vegetables and cutting a lot back on meat!
 No more frozen porks and chicken to standby but bags and packed of pre-cooked vegetables and legumes.
 This is a private achievement that doesn’t need any labelling.
 So free and still so mindful.

 Out of health concerns, I also cut back almost totally on processed foods.
 A lot of my former favourites have to go: crispy bacon, Thai-style sour sausage or Naem, canned pickles, sun-dried fishes, or anything with obscure origins yet obviously industrially manufactured.
 And I am feeling great about all that!
 I am eating so much healthier without feeling that I am missing anything.
 I am having fun experimenting with a lot more kinds of vegetables.
 Here are a few things I pick up along the way.
 Consider it a lesson learned in my own small kitchen.